Inside SmartLogic's approach to hiring

 "Yair is very supportive of staffers pursuing professional development opportunities.
 Because really, it just introduces new software development concepts and trends into the company.
 Some would say that's simply good business practice: it enables us to always have some knowledge of — and experience in — new technologies that clients may want to build software in.
 It’s also very appreciated from a personal perspective."

-- On the Market: SmartLogic is launching an apprenticeship program for software developers
+- How SmartLogic started an apprenticeship program for software developers